 Please note the potential quality indicators relating to delayed discharges are not displayed as funnel plots.
 For these indicators, the dashed line indicates the 5% of critical care units with the highest rates.

 The Quality indicator dashboard summarises the results of each quality indicator for a single NHS adult critical care unit.
 Note that the dashboard can only be viewed if a specific unit is selected from the drop-down menus at the top of the page, for all other selections (hospital, trust or network) nothing will be shown.

 Each row of the dashboard can be viewed as a 'slice' through the corresponding funnel plot (see below) showing the unit's own value for that potential quality indicator relative to the comparator value and two and three standard deviation lines.

-For _Risk-adjusted acute hospital mortality_ and _Risk-adjusted acute hospital mortality - predicted risk < 20%_, the comparator value is one (1.0), corresponding to observed acute hospital mortality equal to that expected from the ICNARC~_H_-2015~ model.
+For _Risk-adjusted acute hospital mortality_ and _Risk-adjusted acute hospital mortality - predicted risk < 20%_, the comparator value is one (1.0), corresponding to observed acute hospital mortality equal to that expected from the ICNARC~_H_-2018~ model.

-If the unit's value (orange line) falls within the green or dark green regions of the dashboard, this corresponds to a value below the lower two standard deviation or three standard deviation lines of the funnel plot, respectively.
+If the unit's value (orange line) falls within the mid green or dark green regions of the dashboard, this corresponds to a value below the lower two standard deviation or three standard deviation lines of the funnel plot, respectively.